Frequently Asked Questions¶

 Can I see the simulation video?¶

 Yes!
 Every submission generates a video showing your robot's performance.
-View it on the submission detail page.
+View it on the submission detail page or access it via report.video_url in the SDK.

 How is the score calculated?¶